amd/ryzen-ai-documentation/docs/inst.rst

    python quicktest.py –-ep ipu

-- This test takes an image and run classification on IPU.
-On a successful run, you can see an output similar to the following:
+- The test runs image classification on the IPU.
+On a successful run, you will see an output similar to the one shown below:

 .. code-block::